thismakesmehappy/computer_vision_final/steps.md

         -extract each color from the image
         -convert the color to hex
-        -draw the corresponding shape with the color picked loop camera capture
+        -draw the corresponding shape with the color picked -loop camera capture
-        downsample (smaller image, and grayscale)
+        -downsample (smaller image, and grayscale)
-        calculate the dense flow
+        -calculate the dense flow
-        if the dense flow is above the threshold signal 3 seconds to give the prson time lighten the shapes to 75%, then 50%, then 25%, one second each exit loop
+        -if the dense flow is above the threshold -signal 3 seconds to give the prson time -lighten the shapes to 75%, then 50%, then 25%, one second each (change: make the background red, yellow, green) -exit loop

 take parameters for different variables recognize wink or smile and change colors around that